Emmotes/ic_spoilers/docs/season_3.md

 Season 2 will be ending on 1 March 2023 - and Season 3 is likely to start around 2-4 weeks later depending on CNE's schedule.
 Mid-to-late March is a safe guess.

+The season 3 skins are currently dated 8 March 2023 - which means the season 3 preview could start at the same time the season 2 'cooling off' week ends.
+If that's the case then the *speculative* Season 3 start date will be 15 March 2023.

 {% comment %}
 The champion changes and time gate cost reduction will all be going live on #DATEPREVIEW - while the actual Season 2 start date will be #DATEACTUAL.
 {% endcomment %}